 After exclusion from aid expansion, international students seek support

-For Jerry Wu, an international student from Shanghai, China, excluding international students from The Rice Investment reflects how international students are less visible and “to some extent neglected” at Rice.
+For Jerry Wu, an international student from Shanghai, China, excluding international students from The Rice Investment reflects how they are less visible and “to some extent neglected” at Rice.

 “The Rice Investment ends up dividing the Rice community in terms of drawing such a clear line between domestic and international students,” Wu, a Sid Richardson College junior, said.